Ernest0828/Sports-Centre/README.md

   nodemon app.js

 // To run our client
-1. Open the terminal/command prompt and navigate to the client directory:
+1. Open the terminal/command prompt, navigate to the client directory and install the packages:
   cd client
   npm i
 2. Start the client by running the following command:
   npm start

 // Once web app is launched
 Log in as existing user:
 email : test@gmail.com
 password : test123